-Low-income individuals and families tax credit: available to residents of Ontario from January to December 31, 2019 continuously and who had employment income of $38,500 for individuals or $68,500 for a family.
+Low-income individuals and families tax credit: available to residents of Ontario from January to December 31 of one tax year continuously and who had employment income of $38,500 for individuals or $68,500 for a family.

 Community food program donation tax credit for farmers: Ontario farmers who make a donation of agricultural produce to a community food program such as a food bank or student nutrition program may be eligible for a tax credit.

 Ontario Childcare Access and Relief from Expenses (CARE) tax credit: Helps offset some of the cost of childcare for Ontario residents.

 Ontario seniors’ public transit tax credit

 The Ontario Trillium Benefit, a series of benefits to help lower income residents of Ontario with the cost of things like sales, property taxes, and energy costs.
 It is paid monthly.